SteeltoeOSS/Documentation/api/v3/stream/rabbitmq-binder.md

 **missingQueuesFatal**
 When the queue cannot be found, whether to treat the condition as fatal and stop the listener container.
-Defaults to `false` so that the container keeps trying to consume from the queue -- for example, when using a cluster and the node hosting a non-HA queue is down.
+Defaults to `False` so that the container keeps trying to consume from the queue -- for example, when using a cluster and the node hosting a non-HA queue is down.

-  Default: `false`
+  Default: `False`

 **overflowBehavior**
 Action to take when `maxLength` or `maxLengthBytes` is exceeded; currently `drop-head` or `reject-publish` but refer to the RabbitMQ documentation.